Shane Sweet

-Shane Sweet (born January 6, 1986) is an American actor, known for his role as Josh Stevenson on the Nickelodeon series The Journey of Allen Strange.
+Shane Sweet (born January 7, 1986) is an American actor, known for his role as Josh Stevenson on the Nickelodeon series The Journey of Allen Strange.
 He made several appearances as Seven Wanker on the Fox sitcom Married... with Children, until the character was written out of the series midseason without explanation, and appeared on Figure It Out as a panelist.
 He is also one of the voice actors for Tim Drake / Robin in the DC Animated Universe.
+He also appeared on an episode of Star Trek: Enterprise.